Nose Surgery in San Diego

 Rhinoplasty is the most commonly performed procedure in facial plastic surgery.
 The name is a blend of the word rhino (nose) and plasty (to shape).
 Rhinoplasty is also often referred to as a “nose job”.
 The goal of rhinoplasty is to create and/or re-shape a nose that looks and feels natural.
-Rhinoplasty can be performed to meet aesthetic goals or for reconstructive purposes to correct defects or breathing problems.
+Rhinoplasty by Dr. Kearney in San Diego and La Jolla, CA, can be performed to meet aesthetic goals or for reconstructive purposes to correct defects or breathing problems.

 The History of Rhinoplasty